The publisher/executive editor and

 Fletcher, Staff

 Sgt.
-Barry (Ballad of the Green Beret) Sadler, Warren
+Barry (Ballad of the Green Beret) Sadler, Jessica Hutchings, Warren

 B. Causey, Lee Stacey, Marc Leepson, Mary Hance, Rick